opentracing-contrib/java-metrics/README.md

 ### Adding Metric Labels

-An application may want to add specific labels to help classify the metrics being reported by each span.
+An application may want to add specific labels to help classify the metrics being reported for each span.

 For example, many `Tracer` implementations associate spans with a service name.
 This can also be achieved